 We have made Komfo Measure more powerful!
 With the addition of Instagram analytics to Komfo Measure, we are providing you with the right tools to measure, prove, and share the impact of your marketing efforts cross-network.

-The first Instagram roll-out is available now and includes a new dashboard where you can to track the engagement level of your individual and total posts, hashtag usage, follower growth, as well as reach, CTR and impressions of your paid campaigns.
+In the Instagram dashboard you can to track the engagement level of your individual and total posts, hashtag usage, follower growth, as well as reach, CTR and impressions of your paid campaigns.
 With this detailed information at your fingertips, it's easy to track performance across channels or drill down on a particular Instagram account to see what topics and types of content resonate most with your audiences.

 With Instagram analytics on Komfo Measure, we are one step closer to our vision of providing you with the overall performance of your brand's cross-network social activities.